Mastering Interview Feedback to Enhance Your Recruitment Efforts

 Enhance your candidate experience

 Providing interview feedback can greatly enhance the candidate experience by creating transparency in your hiring process.
 When candidates invest time and effort into an interview, they expect more than just a rejection; they want to understand where they succeeded and where they fell short.
-Offering thoughtful, constructive feedback demonstrates that you value their time and are committed to treating them with respect.

 2